nothing-to-say/nothing-to-say/about.md

 mostly [Free](https://www.gnu.org/philosophy/free-sw.html)) software, and is, itself, [open source and Free]({{ site.source_url }}).

-if you would like to contribute, please reach get in touch by email at [admin@nothing-to-say.org](mailto:admin@nothing-to-say.org)
+if you would like to contribute, please get in touch by email at [admin@nothing-to-say.org](mailto:admin@nothing-to-say.org)